pythonpedro99/dino_wm_latent_actions/README.md

 ### Planning with the Variants

-If you want to train with a different config change the plan_pusht.yaml file.
+If you want to plan with a different config change the plan_pusht.yaml file.

 ```bash
 os.environ['DATASET_DIR'] = '<path/to/dataset>'